colah/ByronTrialNotes/daily-notes/day12.md

 * Two alternative theories:
   * Pretext arrest
   * Ruse interrogation
-* Warrant was overly broad, extendes beyond what is...
+* Warrant was overly broad, extends beyond what is...
 * Mr. Sonne arrested for lesser charges than those in the warrant.
 * Unusual and unsupportable no-calls-order.
 * Violation of counsel rights, which would be useful if this is the case.